-Section B2/AS1 refers to NZS 4223.2:2016 Glazing in buildings - Insulating glass units, which describes the manufacturing requirements for the double glazing.
-All IGU's must be permanently marked with the name of the manufacturer, the year (as a minimum) of manufacture, and the
+Paragraph 3.5.2 from B2/AS1 modifies NZS 4223.2:2016 Glazing in buildings - Insulating glass units, and requires that they be permanently marked with,

+- the name of the manufacturer,

+- the year (as a minimum) of manufacture, and

-Standard to which the glass complies.
-This marking is usually printed on to the spacer between the two panes of glass.
+- the Standard to which the glass complies.

+Marking is to be visible after the IGU has been installed and must be legible and durable for the life of the unit.